QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 1. Type `qcb init cod_check_tutorial` and press Enter.
 1. You will be prompted to provide basic information about your application through a guided dialogue.
 Follow the prompts to complete the setup.

-FIXME: replace command output below with revised version without CLI option which is deprecated

 ```
 Please provide some basic information about your application.
 The following dialog will guide you through the relevant settings.